-Forty Five Ten launches a fall campaign focusing on the movement, color, and wit of the season.
+Forty Five Ten launches Fall, focusing on the movement, color, and wit of the season

 But it’s not as if the fashion needed a boost.
 Featured designers—Molly Goddard, Lemaire, Balenciaga, Rodarte, Sandy Liang, and Area among others—brought a offered an abundance of volume, texture, sheerness, ruffles, quilting… And everything from suiting to standout accessories has arrived in super-saturated hues.